 Real Estate Commission generally is paid by the Seller to the Listing Broker.

-If there is a second agent involved in the sale, for instance a Buyer's Agent, half of the commission is paid by the Listing Broker to the Selling Broker.
-For instance, if the total commission is 6% of the selling price, 3% would be paid to the Selling Broker and 3% to the Listing Broker.
+If there is a second agent involved in the sale, for instance a Buyer's Agent, an agreed upon percentage of the commission is shared with the Selling Broker.
+For instance, if the total commission is 6% of the selling price, 3% may be paid to the Selling Broker and 3% to the Listing Broker.
 Commission is negotiated with the seller at the time of listing.
 This commission is paid to the Broker (the company, not the agent), and the agent is paid by the broker in accordance to his/her broker contract.
+Typically, broker fees and multiple fees will come out of the agent's commission.

 Finally, every licensed real estate agent is not a REALTOR®.
 Make sure your agent is a member of the National Association of Realtors® and the Georgia Association of REALTORS®.